-Jamie graduated university with three degrees, putting him in a great position to enter the workplace.
-Prior to forming Carbon, Jamie launched his first bookkeeping business; Miss Efficiency.
-The logo was a cartoon girl with purple hair; he’s learnt a lot since then, including the importance of branding when building a business!
+Jamie graduated from university with three degrees, putting him in a great position to enter the workplace.
+Prior to forming Carbon, Jamie launched his first bookkeeping business, Miss Efficiency.
+The logo was a cartoon girl with purple hair; he’s learned a lot since then, including the importance of branding when building a business!

-In addition to managing Carbon, Jamie spends his time as a board member for multiple tech start-ups, as well as being on the management committee for Perth Angels; a not for profit that provides efficient sourcing of investment capital for early stage investments in Perth.
-Jamie believes in giving back to the community, so dedicates time for charity work; participating annually in Vinnie’s CEO Sleepout, as well as Oxfam’s 100km trailwalker.
+In addition to managing Carbon Group, Jamie spends his time as a board member for multiple tech start-ups, as well as being on the management committee for Perth Angels; a not-for-profit that provides efficient sourcing of investment capital for early-stage investments in Perth.
+Jamie believes in giving back to the community, so dedicates time for charity work, participating annually in Vinnie’s CEO Sleepout, as well as Oxfam’s 100km trailwalker.

 Business tips from Jamie

-If you truly think you run a cloud based business then remove pens completely from you office and see if you last 30 days without one.
+If you truly think you run a cloud-based business then remove pens completely from your office and see if you last 30 days without one.

-Jamie's contribution to the bookkeeping and small business industry has been recognised by multiple award wins.
-In addition to Carbon Group's award wins, Jamie has specifically been recognised with the following:
+Jamie’s contribution to the bookkeeping and small business industry has been recognised by multiple awards wins.
+In addition to Carbon Group’s award wins, Jamie has specifically been recognised with the following:

 - National Xero Bookkeeping Partner of the Year

-- Business News 40under40 winner, including winner of the small business category
+- Business News 40under40 winner, including the winner of the small business category

 - Australian Accounting Awards Bookkeeping Firm of the Year